 “Too many, Aedan.
 Too many of my children, my students, fell because of ignorance and arrogance.”
 Alvis thought back to the many students he has trained and lost.
 But he kept smiling.

 Aedan could only look at him and admire his master.
 He was a little taller than Aedan, but still shorter than Master Elsheer.
-His face was covered in thick black hair with his beard separated with copper rings to give him a more warrior like appearance, with a red ribbon to tie his hair back.
-The oldest warrior Aedan had ever met and more a father to him that his real father.
+His face was covered in thick black hair with his beard separated with copper rings to give him a more warrior-like appearance, with a red ribbon to tie his hair back.
+The oldest warrior Aedan had ever met and more a father to him that his actual father.
 Alvis was the father of all the Iron Knights.

-“Sir, I know you’re aware that this isn’t a...
+“Sir, this isn’t a...
 Social visit.
-I need your help, father.”
+I need your help, father.

 “That wound still giving you trouble?”
 Aedan asked, resting on a desk opposite Alvis, watching him with the utmost concern.

-Alvis let off a force chuckle.
-“Well, you take a spear to the back of your leg, then ask me how it feels.”
-Alvis said with a grimace, unable to hide what he felt with a ruined leg.
-“It doesn’t hurt, not anymore at least.
+Alvis let off a forced chuckle.
+“Well, you take a spear to the back of your leg, then ask me how it feels,” Alvis said with a grimace, unable to hide what he felt with a ruined leg.
+“It doesn’t hurt, not any more at least.
 But I can’t fight, not like I used to, never again” Alvis rubbed his right knee as he sat.
 Alvis was once the greatest warrior Aedan knew, he was a man Aedan both respected and feared like no other.
 “Now what can I-”

 “The King is dead.”
 Aedan began, unable to look his master in the eye out of shame of his own failure.
 “And Queen Rowena is dead as well.”
 Aedan cut him off with that statement.
-“Me and my brothers have the new Queen with us.
+“My brothers and I have his daughter with us.
 We need to cross the sea away from Fenris.”
 Aedan told him truthfully.
-Alvis’ face grew as white as the snow.
-Aedan’s palms began to get clammy as he crossed his arms over his chest.
+Alvis’ face grew as white as the snow, and Aedan’s palms began to get clammy as he crossed his arms over his chest.
 “If you can provide us with travel, no matter how small the boat is, I will be eternally grateful.
-This child needs to survive to become Queen when she is of age.”
+This child needs to survive.
+I promised the Queen to keep her safe.”

 Alvis scratched his beard, playing scenarios in his head before addressing the man in front of him.
-For a moment the old master didn’t see the Royalguard in front of him, but instead he saw the scared child that was left on his doorstep so many years ago.
+For a moment the old master didn’t see the Royal Guard in front of him, but he saw the scared child that was left on his doorstep so many years ago.
 Alvis nodded.